Asbestos in Paint

 Asbestos was once a favourite of the construction industry because it was cheap, durable and heat resistant, meaning it was commonly featured in buildings of all kinds in one form or another.

 One of the best indicators of whether your building contains asbestos paint or indeed asbestos of any kind is its age.
-If your property was built or even had work done to it before 1999, then it may contain asbestos.
-After this point, all buildings should be asbestos-free.
+If your property was built or refurbished before 1999, then it may contain asbestos.
+Buildings constructed after 2000 should be asbestos-free.

 Professional inspection is the safest, most accurate means of determining the presence of asbestos in paint.
-Trained, experienced asbestos surveyors can come to your property and conduct visual inspections and collect samples of any suspected ACMs for laboratory analysis.
+Trained, experienced asbestos surveyors will conduct visual inspections and sampling of any suspected ACMs for laboratory analysis at a UKAS accredited laboratory.

-Testing for asbestos in paint is conducted by a professional asbestos surveyor such as EMS.
-Asbestos surveys take three different forms:
+Testing for asbestos in paint is conducted by a professional asbestos surveyors such as EMS.
+Asbestos surveys take three main different forms:

-When asbestos is sealed within another material, such as paint, it is often relatively low risk.
-However, as the surrounding material ages or if it is disturbed, the likelihood of asbestos fibres being released into the air is increased.
-If inhaled, these fibres can irritate the lungs and lead to life-threatening conditions including asbestosis and mesothelioma, which still kill around 5,000 people a year in the UK.
+When asbestos is sealed within another material also described as being bonded into a matrix, such as paint, it is often relatively low risk.
+However, as the surrounding material ages or if it is disturbed, the likelihood of asbestos being released increases.
+Asbestos is the largest occupational killer in the UK, claiming around 5,000 people lives a year in the UK.

 Asbestos also poses a significant environmental hazard.
-Once released, either naturally or through improper disposal, it can contaminate soil and rivers, increasing the chance of someone ingesting or inhaling the fibres.
+Once released, either naturally or through improper disposal, it can contaminate soil and rivers.
 Asbestos does not biodegrade and will remain in the environment until it is removed.

 The safest and most accurate way to determine the presence of asbestos in paint at your property is to book a professional asbestos survey.
 At EMS, we employ a team of expert, qualified and UKAS-accredited surveyors offering asbestos surveys in Hereford, Worcester, London and across the UK.